yl656/ECE4960/Labs/Lab1.md

 digitalWrite(LED_BUILTIN, ui32LoudestFrequency > 250);
 ```

 The following video shows that.
 Whenever I whistle, the LED turns on, and it turns off whenever I stop.
+The board was also running on the bettery provided instaed of being directly plugged into my laptop.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7MwxSqB2zM0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>